 In all these words you will never find anything like God, devotion, religion, piety etc. It is all a question of handling the mind, uniformizing the mind;

 While they show respect, they show disrespect, you should show a uniform attitude towards the two.
 Where does it focus now?
-It focusses on the mind.
-On your mind.
-Suppose you chant any number of verses and you do any number of ceremonies, exercises etc but if the mind is not attended to, it is just like pouring water in a woven basket.
+It focuses on the mind - on your mind.
+Suppose you chant any number of verses and you do any number of ceremonies, exercises etc. but if the mind is not attended to, it is just like pouring water in a woven basket.

 Now all these thoughts are coming from the mind and the effects of these thoughts is in the mind.
 So the disturbing, irrational, non-universal, disharmonious traits and tendencies of the mind should be treated.
 If you are given to thus, looking into the mind and setting it right, then I say – no other practice is required.
-Because this itself is the pinnacle of devotion, pinnacle of yoga, pinnacle of philosophy and pinnacle of religiocity.
-Any religion, spirituality, philosophy or Yoga devoid of these things will have no relevance or benefit.
+Because this itself is the pinnacle of devotion, pinnacle of yoga, pinnacle of philosophy and pinnacle of religiosity.
+Any religion, philosophy, spirituality or Yoga devoid of these things will have no relevance or benefit.